ArtifactDB/SewerRat/README.md

 ```

 On success, this returns a `PENDING` status with a verification code.
-The caller is expected to verify that they have write access to the specified directory by creating the file inside the directory with the specified code.
+The caller is expected to verify that they have write access to the specified directory by creating a file with the same name as the verification code (i.e., `.sewer_XXX`) inside that directory.
-Once this is done, we call the `/register/finish` endpoint with a request body that contains the same `path`.
+Once this is done, we call the `/register/finish` endpoint with a request body that contains the same directory `path`.
 The body may also contain `base`, an array of strings containing the names of the files to register within the directory -
 if this is not provided, only files named `metadata.json` will be registered.